Harshith2255/Cube-Portal-Demo/README.md

 # Cube Portal Demo

-This project demonstrates a responsive customer portal using React, Supabase for database management, and Unsplash API for fetching random images.
+This project demonstrates a customer portal using React, Supabase for database management, and Unsplash API for fetching random images.
 The application is deployed on Vercel for preview and assessment purposes.

+Key features include:
+- Infinite loading implemented for the customer list section, allowing for efficient loading of large datasets.
+- Basic responsiveness added to ensure a good user experience across various device sizes.

 ## Live Demo